Cofinality spectrum theorems in model theory, set theory and general topology: There are no asymmetric cuts strictly below

-In this section we substantially generalize the proof in the previous section to prove a key result of the paper, Lemma \ref{last-cut}.
+In this section we substantially generalize the results of the previous section to prove Theorem \ref{last-cut} on asymmetric cuts.
 We assume $\xp_\cs < \xt_\cs$ (though we will state where this is used), as our background goal is to show that $\mc(\cs, \xt_\cs) = \emptyset$, which is clearly true if $\xp_\cs \geq \xt_\cs$ by definition of $\xp_\cs$.

-\begin{disc} \emph{(Strategy for \ref{last-cut})} \emph{Claim \ref{m5} above, an early prototype of Lemma \ref{last-cut}, showed that $\lcf(\aleph_0) > \lambda$ by ``carrying'' a set of size $\aleph_1$ along the $\langle e_\alpha : \alpha < \lambda \rangle$ side of the cut and into the $\langle d_\epsilon : \epsilon < \omega \rangle$ side of the cut.
-The construction required that consecutive elements of $\overline{e}$ be infinitely far apart (in order to accommodate the bijection whose domain contained the $\aleph_1$-many distinguished constants) and that consecutive elements of $\overline{d}$ be close (in order to give the contradiction), as in Discussion \ref{m5-strategy}.}
+We also use upgraded trees, following \ref{p:trees}, without further comment.